 Consult this section before deploying the

-any production servers, or even test servers if the MySQL
+server, or even on a test server if the MySQL instance contains

 Because memcached does not use an